knative/community/ROLES.md

 ### Requirements

-The following apply to the part of the codebase for which one would be an approver in an OWNERS file:
+The following apply to the part of the repository for which one would be an approver in an OWNERS file:

 - Add yourself as a `writer` for the repositories you are responsible for